 Open Banking Vs Platform Banking – Geographic Variations

 In 2016, the RBI approved the construct of Account Aggregators or AA.
-With this policy, a Non-Banking Financial Company- Account Aggregator (NBFC-AA) gives the ability to share banking details with any company.
-This could be seen as a significant step in India’s financial blueprint towards open banking.
+With this policy, a Non-Banking Financial Company– Account Aggregator (NBFC-AA) gives the ability to share banking details with any company- A significant step in India’s financial blueprint towards open banking.

 How can Decentro Help your Business?